Paradigm4/finance/README.md

 https://github.com/Paradigm4/finance/blob/master/load_arca_trade.afl
 script for details.

-This scipt takes a minute or two to load, redimension and store the data into a SciDB array named "trades."
+This script takes a minute or two to load, redimension and store the data into a SciDB array named "trades."
 The final array has the same number of data points as lines in the original file, less the header line:
 ```